dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 While there is risk, there is no full stack attribution, so the Patrons do not

+Resolved packet solution submission - can be used to improve a packet and intercept some of its attribution.
+If you want funding for it, you have to start a new packet.

 ## Functions DreamEther Contract

 ### `setAutonomous()`